Shimaadnan/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A place for us to store and share our code.( not quiet right)

 ## Question 15